Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Introduction

-The remainder of the paper is organized as follows.
-After the system model is presented in Section~\ref{sec:Model}, Section~\ref{sec:Compare} studies the conventional random-access schemes, namely slotted-ALOHA with multi-packet reception capability and CSMA.
-In Section~\ref{sec:EncMB}, the proposed coding scheme for mutual broadcast is described.
+The remainder of the paper is organized as follows. \LZ{The system model is presented in Section~\ref{sec:Model}.
+The proposed coding scheme for mutual broadcasting is described in Section~\ref{sec:EncMB}.
 The message-passing decoding algorithm is developed in Section~\ref{sec:DecMB}.
-Numerical comparisons are presented in Section~\ref{sec:nr}.
+Section~\ref{sec:Compare} studies the conventional random access schemes, namely slotted-ALOHA with multi-packet reception capability and CSMA.} Numerical comparisons are presented in Section~\ref{sec:nr}.
 Section~\ref{sec:Conclude} concludes the paper.